Gas Chamber (album)

-Gas Chamber is the debut album by West Coast rapper C-Bo.
+Gas Chamber is the debut album by American rapper C-Bo.
 It was released on April 20, 1993 on AWOL Records and SMG Solar Music Group.
 The album was produced by Mike Mosley.
 The album peaked at number 53 on the Billboard Top R&B/Hip Hop Albums.
 A music video was produced for the song "4-Deep".
 A remastered version of this album, called Gas Chamber 2, was released in 2019.